 Before, if I told myself I would ‘work out at home’, I always found 100 other things I had to do instead.
 Now, I realize that I was self-sabotaging myself and my workout routine by making excuses left and right.

 I either didn’t have time to do it, didn’t have my workout gear, my hotel room didn’t have a gym, or the classic, but I’m on vacation.
 And it turns out, I’m not alone.
+With the recent quarantine recommendations surrounding the COVID-19, I have cancelled all my workout classes for the next 3 weeks, and am excited to try some new at home workouts I’ve been hearing about.

 As I prepared to write this post, I asked many women about their favorite workouts they could do at home, only to receive the ugh with a raised upper lip and a slight eye roll.
 There were only a few I spoke to that could really give me some half-way decent answers, and even then I wasn’t convinced.
 So, I decided to strip the excuses and stop letting life get in the way of something that genuinely makes it more enjoyable.